oktaykarakus/Cauchy-Proximal-Splitting-CPS-Algorithm/README.md

 This source code package includes the MATLAB source codes for the Cauchy proximal splitting algorithm.

+These Matlab functions implement a proximal splitting method involving a non-convex penalty function based on the heavy-tailed Cauchy distribution.
+A function for calculating the proximal operator of the Cauchy prior is provided, and two examples are included to illustrate how to perform cost function optimisation with a forward-backward (FB) -based algorithm that implements the corresponding Cauchy proximal splitting (CPS) method.
+The two signal processing examples include 1D signal denoising in the frequency domain and image de-blurring.

 This package includes three MATLAB scripts:

 	1) CauchyProx		: The MATLAB function that performs the proximal operator operation for the Cauchy penalty function.

 	2) CPS_1D_denoising	: An example code for 1D signal denoising via the Cauchy proximal splitting algorithm.

 	3) CPS_2D_deblurring	: An example code for 2D image deblurring via the Cauchy proximal splitting algorithm.

 *****************************************************************************************************************
 LICENSE